RasaHQ/rasa/docs/nlu/components.rst

 :Short:
     Creates a vector representation of user message and response (if specified) using a pre-trained language model.
-:Outputs:
-    nothing, used as an input to intent classifiers and response selectors that need intent features and response features respectively (e.g. ``DIETClassifier`` and ``ResponseSelector``)
+:Outputs: ``dense_features`` for texts and responses
 :Requires: :ref:`HFTransformersNLP`
 :Type: Dense featurizer
 :Description:
-    Creates features for intent classification and response selection.
+    Creates features for entity extraction, intent classification, and response selection.
     Uses the pre-trained language model specified in upstream :ref:`HFTransformersNLP` component to compute vector representations of input text.